-Reforesting burnt and cleared areas of forest is an essential part of our conservation work.
-Replanting trees prevents soil erosion, expands wildlife habitats and reduces fire-risks; it engages local communities in conservation; and it contributes to the global fight to stop climate-change.
+Reforestation of burnt and cleared areas is an essential part of our work.
+Replanting trees prevents soil erosion, restores wildlife habitats and reduces fire risks; it engages local communities in conservation; and it contributes to the global fight to stop climate change.

 Learn more about our other conservation work!